-Some cover crops repel, confuse, or starve pest nematodes—lupin, sunn hemp, velvet bean, black oat, sorghum-sudangrass, and some brassicas.
+Some cover crops repel, confuse, or starve pest nematodes—lupin, sunn hemp, velvet bean, oats, sorghum-sudangrass, and some brassicas.
 In a healthy soil ecosystem fueled by cover crops, parasitic and predatory organisms can help keep pest nematodes in check.
-Some cover crops can also harbor pests, so selection of the right ones for the cropping system is important.
+Some cover crops can also harbor pests, so the selection of the right ones for the cropping system is important.

 Beneficial insects can pollinate crops and eat pests.
 Some covers that attract them are hairy vetch, lupin, sunflowers, and buckwheat.

 Grazing and harvesting for forage?

 Some cover crops can provide good-quality forage or grazing early on and still recover to benefit the soil system.
 Clovers, sorghum-sudangrass, and wheat are especially good for this.
 However, removal of biomass by grazing can weaken root systems and organic matter, and grazing animals during wet periods can increase soil compaction at depths.
 If too much cover is removed, many benefits will be lost, such as prevention of soil erosion, infiltration of rain and prevention of runoff, and shading of the soil.

 Careful management is needed to ensure payback from planting a cover crop, just as it is for any crop.
 Good- quality seed should be planted at the recommended rate and depth.
 Planting date is also critical for good development—winter covers should generally be planted at least 2 to 4 weeks before the average first killing frost, and summer covers should be planted when favorable soil temperatures and moisture are expected.

 Local seed suppliers and cooperatives will often have commonly used seeds for your area.

 Below are sources of some crops that are harder to find:

 - Alabama Crop Improvement Association, Headland, Alabama (334) 693-3988